Variables and types¶

 Pyrope has 8 basic types:

-All the types except the function can be converted back and forth to an integer.
+All the types except functions can be converted back and forth to an integer.

 Integers have unlimited precision and they are always signed.
 Unlike most other